carbon-design-system/stylelint-plugin-carbon-tokens/README.md

 ### Carbon Versions supported

-Carbon V10 and V11 are supported, but not currently in the same repository.
+Carbon V10 and V11 are supported.
+If in the same repository (e.g. mono repo) each package will require it's own stylelint config and pass a `carbonPath` to each rule and optionally a `carbonModulePostfix`;

 ## Variables